MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-contracts.md

 Here are some steps that you can take to make it easier to split the billing among multiple funding sources:

 -   Specify that all transactions that are entered for a project use the same sales currency as the project contract.
 -   Set up funding limits, so that a funding source isn't invoiced more than a specified amount toward a project.
+You can learn more about [funding limits](./project-funding-limits.md) here.
 -   Configure funding rules and funding limits for each worker, item, category, category group, and transaction type (or for all transaction types).
 -   Select optional start and end dates to define the period when each funding rule is valid.
 -   Specify the percentage that each funding source is responsible for.